Kordell Stewart Threatens To Sue Porsha Williams If She Keeps Talking About Him

 Kordell Stewart is still steaming mad about the sex tape of him that was leaked in December.
 The former NFL star previously said that he thinks his Real Housewives of Atlanta star ex-wife Porsha Williams might be behind the leak.
 Porsha denied having anything to do it but couldn’t resist taking a few shots at her former husband when it came out.
 Now Kordell says that Porsha better shut her mouth or he’s going to sue.

 According to TMZ, Kordell hs threatened to take legal action on Porsha if she doesn’t stop trash talking him.
 The former Pittsburgh Steelers quarterback has long been plagued by rumors that he is secretly gay and Porsha has never been one to deny that they might be true.
-Porsha even took a few shots at her former baller hubby after his sex tape came out (that wasn’t really a sex tape because there was no sex on it.)
+Porsha even took a few shots at her former baller hubby after his sex tape came out (that wasn’t really a sex tape because there was no sex on it).

 Apparently, Kordell went so far as to have his lawyers send a cease and desist letter to Porsha, demanding that she quit talking about him or else.
 He also requested that she get on Instagram and remove anything she said there to bash him.